atlassian-archive/dataschool/dataschool/_chapters/sql-optimization/views.md

 section: book
 title: Views in SQL
 meta_title: Views in SQL
-description: This article discusses what views are and how to optimize your queries using views
+description: See how Redshift optimizes your database for you and how to manually tune the database for more performance.
+Learn more
 number: 110
 authors:
 - _people/matthew-layne.md